David Peralta Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to allow 136 home runs (one per game), the first-fewest in baseball.
+- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.